If your family dentist has referred you to a periodontist for specialized treatment, now may be the time to invest in your oral health.

 The allowed amount is the most favorable feature in determining the periodontal treatment costs with PPO dental insurance.
 Periodontists who participate in-network agree to discount their fees significantly in exchange for more patient referrals.

-In-network dentists cannot charge more than insurance allows.
+In-network dentists must accept the contract amount stated in the EOB.
 Meanwhile, those not participating in the PPO arrangement set fees at market rates.
 It is not uncommon to realize savings of 50% or more.

 Allowed Amount vs. Retail Price Per Quadrant